 PhD in History Program Information

 Ph.D. programs in history are available in a variety of specializations.
 Typically, students focus on either a geographic region, such as the Middle East, or a time period, such as medieval history.
+Courses can explore the literature, politics, language and art of each area or era.
 While history Ph.D. programs are most commonly pursued with teaching in mind, certain specializations are relevant to other career fields in both the public and private sectors.
+Graduates might seek work in museums, libraries or nonprofit organizations.

 Ph.D. in United States History